top of page

 The plaques are black cast iron ovals representing the FCLF logo.
 They measure 10 inches wide and 5 1/2 inches tall, and weigh 3 pounds.
 A brass plate, etched with the property’s unique registry number, is affixed to the center.

 Schifferstadt Architectural Museum, designated a National Historic Landmark by the United States Secretary of the Interior in 2017, was the first building to be recognized by the program and is registered as plaque #001.
-A registry of plaqued properties is maintained by FCLF, and records are made available at FCLF and Heritage Frederick.
+A registry of plaqued properties is maintained by FCLF.

 Questions?
 Email or contact the FCLF Office at 301-663-3885.